-The Equitable Rights Movement, Inc. (TERM) is an incorporated not-for-profit organisation created to manage and promote awareness of the Audiblegate campaign and defend against the misuse of rights holders’ intellectual property and the financial and moral abuse by Amazon’s Audible.
+The Equitable Rights Movement, Inc. (TERM) is an incorporated not-for-profit organization created to manage and promote awareness of the Audiblegate campaign and defend against the misuse of rights holders’ intellectual property and the financial and moral abuse by Amazon’s Audible.

 Kanter Law Group is lending its expertise as we bring Audible’s egregious actions to the attention of U.S. regulators and enforcers.
 We are creating an in-depth memorandum outlining Audible's illegal behaviors and predation in the publishing industry.
 This memorandum is a first step in engaging enforcers to investigate Audible’s monopolistic practices.